SigmaHQ/sigma/rules-documentation/logsource-guides/windows/category/ps_script.md

             - Turn On PowerShell Script Block Logging
 ```

+> **Note**
+>
-> Note: By default when you install PowerShell 7 the logging template isn't available.
+> By default when you install PowerShell 7 the logging template isn't available.
 You can install it by using the PowerShell script available in the installation directory `InstallPSCorePolicyDefinitions.ps1`

 ## Event Fields